-Common Shares offered(1) 1,000,000

-Common Shares to be outstanding after the offering(2) 9,957,671

-Common Share price range (January 1, 2000 through July 25,

-2000) \$36 1/4 - \$26

-Book value per share at June 30, 2000 \$17.85

-Current indicated annual dividend \$1.28

-Listing New York Stock Exchange
+Common Shares offered(1) 2000) Book value per share at June 30, 2000 Current indicated annual dividend \$1.28 New York Stock Exchange AWR Initially to repay borrowings under short-term credit lines of SCW.
+See "Use of Proceeds".

-Stock symbol AWR

-Use of proceeds Initially to repay

-borrowings under

-short-term credit lines of

-SCW.
-See "Use of

-Proceeds".

-- (1) Common Shares include associated Junior Participating Preferred Stock purchase rights.
+(1) Common Shares include associated Junior Participating Preferred Stock purchase rights.
 (See "Description of Capital Stock -- Rights Agreement" in the accompanying Prospectus.)
-An additional 150,000 Common Shares may be issued if the over-allotment option is exercised. - (2) Common Shares to be outstanding after the offering is as of June 30, 2000, and assumes over-allotment option is not exercised and does not include any Common Shares that may have been issued after that date pursuant to our Common Share Purchase and Dividend Reinvestment Plan and our employee benefit plans or up to 131,036 Common Shares that may be issued in connection with the acquisition of Peerless.
+An additional 150,000 Common Shares may be issued if the over-allotment option is exercised.

+(2) Common Shares to be outstanding after the offering is as of June 30, 2000, and assumes over-allotment option is not exercised and does not include any Common Shares that may have been issued after that date pursuant to our Common Share Purchase and Dividend Reinvestment Plan and our employee benefit plans or up to 131,036 Common Shares that may be issued in connection with the acquisition of Peerless.